Max-Derner/python-lessons/Lesson_01/05_magic_dunder_methods.md

 ## `__hash__(self)`

 This one's important if you wish to store your object in a set or as the key for a dictionary.
-It can feel a bit scary but it's quite simple and there's only one rule.
+It can feel a bit scary but it's quite simple (since you just use the built in function `hash()`) and there's only one rule.

 | **RULE 1** |
 |------------|